OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ### Location and Naming Convention

-The file name:

-1. must contain `OKH`
-   1. this is sufficient for our crawler to identify it,
-   2. however you may add whatever you like in this name (e.g. as required in the [OKH Manifest Specification v1.0](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1) `OKH-thingname`)
-2. must start with a dot, → so e.g. `.okh.yml`
+#### A OSHM file

+1. is named `.okh`\
+  (note the dot\
-   - …so files don't get changed unintentionally they will be hidden on Linux-based systems so the local folder looks neater and it's easier for the crawler to identify these files
+  …so the file won't get changed unintentionally & it will be hidden on Linux-based systems which gives a neater look & it's easier for the crawler to identify these files);

-The metadata file describing the whole OSH Module **must be placed in the root directory**; all metadata files for sub-modules or components may be placed in the corresponding folder so that they would be in the root directory if the module would be cloned into a individual repository.\
+2. is located in the root directory of the [OSH Module](#osh-module-oshm).

+#### A POSH file

+1. is named `.okh-<anything>`\
+  while `<anything>` is replaced by any type of identifier (e.g. a short name)\
+  (note the dot);
+2. should be stored in reasonable ways (e.g. in the folder containing the design files) for a intuitive repo structure (e.g. so   people get also the metadata file when they clone just this component).\
   However as files are unambiguously referenced in the OSHM file you can place them wherever you like.

 ### File Formats